 Sole Jewell BACP Accredited Counsellor/Psychotherapist, CBT and Life Coach.

-During this difficult time, I am currently working for the NHS as a Counsellor.
+During this difficult time, I am working from home.
 If you have any needs, then please get in touch.
 Due to the social distancing requirements, I am providing counselling remotely using Skype or Zoom.
 Please contact me to arrange an appointment.

-I am a Humanistic Integrative Counsellor and use Person-Centred, Transactional Analysis, Cognitive Behavioral Therapy and Gestalt techniques depending on the individual needs of my clients.
-As a counsellor and independent practitioner I am bound by Ethical Framework Conduct Procedures.
+I am a Humanistic Integrative Counsellor and use Person-Centred, Transactional Analysis, Cognitive Behaviour Therapy and Gestalt techniques depending on the individual needs of my clients.
+As a counsellor and independent practitioner, I am bound by Ethical Framework Conduct Procedures.
 In addition to working with adults, I work with children and adolescents.

 What do I do?

 - I will arrange a free session so we can get to know each other and for both to feel that we can work together and safely.